o3de/o3de.org/content/docs/user-guide/components/reference/physx/ball-joint.md

 {{< preview-migrated >}}

-With the **PhysX Ball Joint** component, you can create a dynamic ball joint that constrains an entity to the joint with freedom to rotate around the y\- and z\-axes of the joint.
+With the **PhysX Ball Joint** component, you can create a dynamic ball joint that constrains an entity to the joint with freedom to rotate around the y- and z-axes of the joint.

 ## PhysX Ball Joint component properties